By tapping JD Vance, Trump charts MAGA’s future

 While many presidential candidates choose a running mate who will balance out some aspect of the ticket, Donald Trump picked a partner who above all will reinforce and perhaps extend his brand.

-“There’s less of a premium, or almost a negative premium, for having political experience,” says Matt Grossman, a politics professor at Michigan State University.
+“There’s less of a premium, or almost a negative premium, for having political experience,” says Matt Grossmann, a politics professor at Michigan State University.

 Mr. Vance, who recounted growing up in a working-class Ohio family struggling with poverty and addiction in his bestselling 2016 memoir, “Hillbilly Elegy,” could also broaden the ticket’s appeal in the Midwest.
 Mr. Trump cited his running mate’s efforts on behalf of “workers and farmers” in Pennsylvania, Michigan, Wisconsin, Ohio, and Minnesota.
 Of these, Mr. Trump only carried Ohio in 2020.